Get insider access

 If you want a more modest mid-range model, check out the HP Pavilion Aero 13 (2024), a 13-inch ultraportable.
 One significant trade-off at this price point is the build quality.
 With a mixture of recycled aluminum and plastic, the chassis has significantly more flex.
 Also, the finish is prone to scratching from everyday use, which is unfortunate for a device that prioritizes on-the-go use.
 Another minor complaint is the touchpad; it's plastic and doesn't track continuous inputs all that well, like when dragging and dropping items across a long distance.

 This laptop offers a lot of great features, though.
 It's configurable with AMD's Zen 4 Ryzen CPUs that can handle moderately demanding workloads, and you get 16GB of RAM and up to 1TB of storage.
 The RAM isn't user-replaceable, which may be an issue if you use a lot of different plug-ins and samples.
 For the display, you can choose between FHD+ or QHD+ IPS panels; they are bright and sharp.
 You also get a 1440p webcam with facial recognition support for quick logins and a wide port selection with four USBs and a true HDMI 2.1 port.
-Battery life is great at around 10 hours of light use—you can charge the laptop via USB-C, so proprietary chargers are no issue here.
+Its battery life is great at around 10 hours of light use—you can charge the laptop via USB-C, so proprietary chargers are no issue here.

 See our review